 In the first year the new decision process for job assignment was implemented (FY2021), the ratio of satisfaction among new graduates was 95%, and 71% for engagement score, up nearly five points compared to the previous year.

 In addition, the ratio of new graduates who had no intention of transferring to another department also increased from 64.4% to 85.7% compared to the previous year.
+These results indicate that the increased transparency of the placement process—and the use of a system that allows both new graduates and departments to express their preferences—has led to greater satisfaction with assignment decisions.

 Meanwhile, the satisfaction rate of the departments accepting new graduates remained at around 70% in the first year, with some departments feeling disappointed over the limited number of new graduates expressing a desire to work with them.
 However, from the next year onward, departments started making an effort to convey their own allure.
 They began seeking ways to appeal their department enough to be chosen by new graduates, emphasizing the fulfillment in their work, the type of work new graduates will experience, and the skills they will acquire in the future.
 The new graduates also began to actively engage in the process, asking a series of specific questions after the departments’ presentations, imagining what it would be like to work there.